-- (4) A certificate for the purposes of the provisions referred to in one of paragraphs (a), (b), (c) or (d) of subsection (3) - (a) is not to be given for the purposes of the provisions referred to in any of the other paragraphs; and - (b) has no effect for the purposes of the provisions referred to in any of the other paragraphs. - (5) If any of the documents described in subsection (1) or (2) is produced to the Director for the purposes of Part III Division 2A, Part IV Division 2 Subdivision 3, Part IXA or clause 18A and a factual error is apparent on the face of the document, the Director may reject the document and require the approved medical specialist to replace it with a correct

-Medical assessment and assessment for specialised retraining Part VII programs document given to each of the recipients of the document that contained the error.
+- (4) A certificate for the purposes of the provisions referred to in one of paragraphs (a), (b), (c) or (d) of subsection (3) - is not to be given for the purposes of the provisions (a) referred to in any of the other paragraphs; and - has no effect for the purposes of the provisions referred (b) to in any of the other paragraphs. - (5) If any of the documents described in subsection (1) or (2) is produced to the Director for the purposes of Part III Division 2A, Part IV Division 2 Subdivision 3, Part IXA or clause 18A and a factual error is apparent on the face of the document, the Director may reject the document and require the approved medical specialist to replace it with a correct s.
+146I document given to each of the recipients of the document that contained the error.